BolajiAyodeji/Blogposts/cjxu6aool001n7ls1d5nfo1mt.md

 C++ is a statically-typed, free-form, (usually) compiled, multi-paradigm, intermediate-level general-purpose middle-level programming language.”

-In simple terms, C++ is a sophisticated, efficient and general-purpose programming language based on C.

-It was developed by [Bjarne Stroustrup](http://www.stroustrup.com/) in 1979.
+In simple terms, C++ is a sophisticated, efficient, and general-purpose programming language based on C.  It was developed by [Bjarne Stroustrup](http://www.stroustrup.com/) in 1979.

-One of C++'s main feature is the compiler.
+One of C++'s main features is the compiler.
 This is used to compile and run C++ code.

 > A compiler is a special program that processes statements written in a particular programming language like C++ and turns them into machine language or "code" that a computer's processor uses.

-I actually wrote this article because I had a C++ assignment which required using a compiler.
+I actually wrote this article because I had a C++ assignment that required using a compiler.
 As usual, everyone was using the [CodeBlocks IDE](http://www.codeblocks.org/) and [Visual Studio IDE](https://visualstudio.microsoft.com/).
 But I was already used to Visual Studio Code for all my programming stuff.
 I then set out to find a way of compiling C++ directly inside my own VsCode Editor and hence this article :).

 In this article, I'll show you how to set up your compiler in VsCode and at the end give you some links to some of the best C++ resources.